-Salt and pepper the London broil, then place it in a shallow bowl with two tablespoons each of: balsamic vinegar, olive oil and either maple syrup or agave nectar.
+Salt and pepper the London broil, then place it in a shallow bowl with two tablespoons each of: balsamic vinegar, olive oil and either maple syrup or another natural liquid sweetener.
 Add one tablespoon of minced garlic.
 Let marinate at least 2 hours, turning once.
 I like to do this the night before grilling and leave it to marinate in the fridge.

 Remove beef from the fridge and preheat your grill.
 I have a natural gas grill and put the meat on when it hits 425 degrees Fahrenheit.

 Grill for 12 to 15 minutes, or until a meat thermometer registers 135 degrees Fahrenheit for medium to medium rare doneness.
 Turn once halfway through grilling.

 Let rest for at least 15 minutes before slicing against the grain to desired thickness.